 Good social tools for managing community relations

-Consultation, consensus, consideration accommodation are widely practiced over political tools like lobbying, right to dissent, use of entrenched authority
+Consultation, consensus, and respectful accommodation is widely practised over lobbying, right to dissent, and use of entrenched authority

 Characterised by clear identity, wide acceptance, evergreen appeal but especially relevant to the times in which it exists